vygr/ChrysaLib/README.md

 ## Usage

 So what is it ?
 How would I use it ?
-Is this all your going to provide ?
+Is this all you're going to provide ?

 This is the lowest layer of the ChrysaLisp messaging and services system implemented in C++.
 You can use this to create applications and services in C++